ROHITHG77/rgx-countdown/README.md

-Simple countdown script for esx.
+Simple countdown script for fivem.